So...how are things going?

-I understand the challenges facing business and human resource leaders too, having served as Founder & Managing Partner of Work/Family Management, a work/life consulting firm and its division, Professional Mothers, a job-matching service focusing on flexible work options, as Founder/CEO of Education Navigation, a nationally-recognized employee benefits firm providing specialized caregiving services and programs for working parents with children in K-college, and as an HR Director at PricewaterhouseCoopers.
+I understand the challenges facing business and human resource leaders too, as Founder/CEO of Education Navigation, LLC, a nationally-recognized employee benefits firm providing specialized caregiving services, supports, and programs for working parents with children from K-college graduation, Work/Family Management, Ltd., a work/life consulting firm and its division, Professional Mothers, a first-to-market job-matching service focusing on flexible work options, and as an HR Director at PricewaterhouseCoopers.

 The issues facing professional working mothers and the companies that employ them have never been more complex and intertwined.
 Making the puzzle pieces fit means asking employees what's working and what's not and providing leaders and managers with strategies and support to adjust and adapt to changing workforce needs.